 Several manufacturers provide alternative knees for hypersensitive patients.
-Options include adding a coated layer on cobalt-chromium implants, ceramic-covered implants, and titanium implants.
+Options include adding a coated layer on cobalt-chromium, ceramic-covered, and titanium implants.
 Most of these implants are designed to minimize allergic reactions to nickel.

-Coated implants add a layer of coating over the implant to prevent exposure to the underlying metals.
-Common coating options include Titanium-nitride (TiN), Zirconia Nitride, and Titanium Nobium.
-Studies of these implants demonstrate that some of these implants have a higher revision rate (sometimes 91% at 5 years).
+Coated implants add a coating layer over the implant to prevent exposure to the underlying metals.
+Standard coating options include Titanium-nitride (TiN), Zirconia Nitride, and Titanium Nobium.
+Studies of these implants demonstrate that some have a higher revision rate (sometimes 91% at 5 years).
 At revision, implant-retrieval studies demonstrate that 20% of these implants have coating delamination and exposure to the deeper layers.
 This may cause nickel release and lead to a continued immune response.

 Ceramic implants include oxidized zirconia (Oxinium).
 This implant utilizes a femur that is coated with oxinium and a tibia that is made of titanium, thus avoiding nickel allergy issues.
 Concerns arise from the Australian Joint Registry, where 12-year outcomes demonstrate a 2x higher risk for revision in Oxinium knees.
 This is similar to the American Joint Registry evaluating 7-year data of these implants.

 Titanium implants typically undergo a hardening process that creates a nitrogen-enriched zone on the surface of a titanium femur component.
 Interestingly, implants that undergo this process demonstrate a 96% reduction in wear rates compared to conventional implants and may lead to longer-lasting implants.
 This is the implant of choice for Dr. Morton in patients who are concerned of a metal allergy.

 Do I need a hypoallergenic knee replacement if I do not have a history of metal allergies?